OCA/account-closing/account_cutoff_accrual_picking/README.rst

 To configure this module, you need to:

 #.
-Go to the setting page of the company on the cutoff tab to select the
+Go to the accounting settings to select the journals and accounts used for
-   journals and accounts used for the calculation.
+   the cutoff.
 #.
 Analytic accounting needs to be enable in Accounting - Settings.
 #.
-In Accounting - Taxes, for each type of taxes  an accrued revenue tax
+If you want to also accrue the taxes, you need in Accounting - Taxes, for
-   account must be specified.
+   each type of taxes an accrued tax account.

 Usage
 =====